schollz/acrostic/README.md

 ## quick start

-1. plug in a midi device or cv pitch to crow 1.
+0. (optional) plug in midi device or attach crow pitch to synth, route synth to norns input
-2. start script, wait for the ghost's eyes to open.
+1. start script, wait for the ghost's eyes to open.
-3. press K1+K3.
+2. press K1+K3.

 ## theory